About our divestment campaigns

 The National Observer collaborated with The Toronto Star, Global News, the Michener Awards Foundation, the Corporate Mapping Project and four journalism schools on “The Price of Oil” investigating the impacts of the oil and gas industry on Canadian communities.
 You can access the articles here.

-We encourage everyone – especially in the UNB community – to learn about the IPCC recommendations and fossil fuel divestment.
+We encourage everyone – especially those that are part of the University of New Brunswick’s community – to learn about the IPCC recommendations and fossil fuel divestment.

-Anyone in the UNB community who would like to speak publicly on this topic is welcome to join a discussion and action group to keep the campaign moving forward.
+Anyone who is part of the UNB community and would like to speak publicly about divestment is welcome to join a discussion and action group that keeps our campaign moving forward.
 Please contact us: firstname.lastname@example.org.